ICTU/quality-time/docs/src/software.md

 The test data component is started as part of the [docker composition](https://github.com/ICTU/quality-time/blob/master/docker/docker-compose.override.yml) for development, see the [developer manual](development.md).

-To serve the test data locally, you can also simply start a webserver, e.g.:
+To serve the test data locally, you can also start a web server from a console, for example:

 ```console
 python3 -m http.server